 Main and Transfer Bus Arrangement

-- It ensures the continuity of supply in case of bus fault.
-When the fault occurs on one bus, the entire load can be shifted to the other bus bar.
+- The continuity of the supply remains same even in the fault.
+When the fault occurs on any of the buses the entire load is shifted to the another bus.

 Disadvantages of Main and Transfer Bus Arrangement

 - In such type of arrangements, two bus bars are used which increases the cost of the system.